"Something About Me Is Wrong": The Defective Wound and the Shame That Hides It

 This sounds simple.
 For someone carrying the deficiency wound, it is genuinely difficult.
 The disconnection from emotional experience is not a habit that reverses easily — it is a nervous system protective adaptation that formed for survival and has been reinforced over years.
 To update this deeply encoded belief requires a graduated, tolerable exposure.

 The un-containment begins with the body.
 Emotions are not primarily thoughts — they are physical events, registered in the body as sensations before they are processed by the mind.
-For someone who has learned to intellectualise their emotional experience, the body is often the most direct route back.
+For someone who has learned to intellectualise your emotional experience, the body is often the most direct route back.
 Slowing down enough to notice what is actually happening physically — the tightness, the heaviness, the constriction, the unexpected lightness — before rushing to analyse or explain it.
 Sitting with a sensation long enough to let it develop into something nameable.
 Not asking "what do I think about this?" but "what do I actually feel?"

 Learning to Be Seen

-Only from the foundation of reconnecting with yourself does relational healing become possible.
+Only from this foundation of reconnecting with yourself does relational healing become possible.
 And even then, it happens gradually — through what might be called safe authenticity: small, tolerated moments of genuine visibility that produce connection rather than the rejection the wound predicted.

-What often happens in those moments is that the outcome is not what the wound predicted.
+What often happens in those moments is that the outcome is not what your wound predicted.
 The genuine expression lands.
 The connection deepens rather than breaks.
-The other person moves toward rather than away.
+The other person moves toward you rather than away.
 Each of these moments is a small piece of contradicting data filed against a prediction that has been running, unchallenged, for most of a life.

 Sometimes healing begins in the moment someone hears what you actually are and says: "Me too."
 "I understand."
 "You're not alone in that."

 That moment — of genuine recognition, of discovering that what felt most defective and most private is in fact shared, is in fact human — is one of the most powerful corrective experiences the deficiency wound can receive.
-Because it contradicts the wound's central prediction not through argument but through direct experience: I showed something real, and I was not rejected.
+Because it contradicts the wound's central prediction through direct experience: I showed something real, and I was not rejected.
 I was recognised.
 I belong here after all.

 This is the healing that the wound makes most difficult and most necessary simultaneously.
 Visibility feels dangerous — and visibility is the only path through.
 But the visibility doesn't have to be total, or immediate, or perfectly timed.
 It only has to be real.
-And it only has to happen often enough, in safe enough conditions, for the nervous system to begin updating its most fundamental prediction:
+And it only has to happen often enough, in safe enough conditions, for your nervous system to begin updating its most fundamental prediction:

 My emotional life is not defective.
 It is human.
 And my humanity does not separate me from others — it is what allows me to belong to them.